 Practitioner trauma and PTSD interest groups

 - International Society for Traumatic Stress Studies (ISTSS): The ISTSS is open to people from all disciplines who work in or are interested in the field of traumatic stress.
-The membership fee provides access education and professional development, publications and online tools, as well as networking and professional recognition.
+The membership fee provides access to education and professional development, publications and online tools, as well as networking and professional recognition.

 Client information and resources